-“About 9 months ago I hit a raccoon with my car.
-Around that same time Stink Bandits took a hiatus and now I am afraid I killed a member of my favorite band,” Taylor Allen said while attempting to hold back tears.
+“About nine months ago I hit a raccoon with my car.
+Around that same time Stink Bandits took a hiatus and now I am afraid I killed a member of my favorite band,” said Taylor Allen while attempting to hold back tears.

-Stink Bandits are currently being held at the Multnomah Animal Shelter, but are scheduled to be released into Mount Tabor to complete their city-wide Trashcan Tipping Tour soon — maybe even tonight.
+Stink Bandits are currently being held at the Multnomah Animal Shelter, but are scheduled to be released into Mount Tabor to complete their city-wide Trashcan Tipping Tour.